luozhaoyu/luozhaoyu.github.io/_posts/2015-2-17-DB-topics-recovery.md

     * Some transactions start before crash but write no log records into disk
 * Does the pageLSN of a page modified during the REDO phase need to be updated to account for this modification?
 Why or why not?
     * Yes.
 If not, there is no record of whether or not the REDO has been performed, which can lead to errors if there are subsequent crashes.

+#### 2PC
+* What if coordinator fails before make commit/abort decision?
+Does it need to force log a "begin" log?
+    * In presume abort, we do not need force "begin" log, coordinator just abort in default